BZoennchen/supercollider-book/intro.md

 This book delves into the realm of sound design and music composition through the lens of the programming language and compositional environment known as SuperCollider, a creation of James McCartney and numerous other contributors.
 Here, [SuperCollider](https://supercollider.github.io/) is not merely a tool but a conduit for unveiling the essence of sound and music.
 This book, therefore, transcends the mere learning of a programming language and development environment.
-SuperCollider offers us a low-level control that can foster a profound understanding of computer music at its roots.
+SuperCollider offers us low-level control that can foster a profound understanding of computer music at its roots.

-The impetus behind this book draws from my experiences as a computer science lecturer, my firm belief in the oft-overlooked creative potential inherent in coding, and perhaps my own struggles with effective communication.
+The impetus behind this book draws from my experiences as a computer science lecturer, my firm belief in the often overlooked creative potential inherent in coding, and perhaps my own struggles with effective communication.

 Music, a form of human communication that has evolved over time, is undeniably worth exploring.
 It can stir profound emotions, narrate tales, and touch us deeply, despite its capacity to be stark, brutal, and eerie.